A B C D E F G H I J K L M N O P Q R S T U V W X Y X

 JGTRRA.
 See the Jobs and Growth Tax Relief Reconciliation Act of 2003.

 Jobs and Growth Tax Relief Reconciliation Act of 2003 (JGTRRA).
-The 2003 tax act that accelerated the phase-in of tax rate reductions scheduled under EGTRRA, reduced the taxation of Capital gains and Dividends, accelerated increases in the Child Tax Credit amount, and temporarily raised the exemption for the Alternative minimum tax (AMT).
-Most provisions were set to expire at the end of 2010, but have since been extended through 2012.
+The 2003 tax act accelerated the phase-in of tax rate reductions scheduled under EGTRRA, reduced the taxation of Capital gains and Dividends, accelerated increases in the Child Tax Credit amount, and temporarily raised the exemption for the Alternative minimum tax (AMT).
+Most provisions were set to expire at the end of 2010, but many have since been made permanent.
 (See also Bush tax cuts.)

 Joint Committee on Taxation.
-A nonpartisan committee of the United States Congress charged with assisting Members of Congress on tax legislation and related issues.
-The committee helps draft legislative proposals, estimates the revenue effects of all tax legislation considered by the Congress, and examines various aspects of US federal taxes.
+A nonpartisan committee of the US Congress charged with assisting members on tax legislation and related issues.
+The committee helps draft legislative proposals, estimates the revenue effects of all tax legislation considered by Congress, and examines various aspects of the federal tax code.

 L

 Low-income housing tax credit.
-A tax credit given to investors for the costs of constructing and rehabilitating low-income housing.
-The credit is intended to encourage the acquisition, construction, and/or rehabilitation of housing for low-income families.
-Credits are allocated to state housing agencies based on state population.
+A tax credit given to investors for the costs of constructing and rehabilitating housing for low-income families.
+Credits are allocated to state housing agencies based on population.
 The agencies select qualifying projects and authorize credits subject to statutory limits.

 M